Agnostella/samwich-cli/README.md

 - `--requirements`: Path to your Python requirements.txt file.
 Defaults to `requirements.txt` in the current directory.
 - `--template-file`: Path to your AWS SAM template file.
 Defaults to `template.yaml` in the current directory.
 - `--sam-args`: Additional arguments to pass to `sam build`.
 For example, `--sam-args "--debug --use-container"`.
+- `--source-dir`: Path to the source directory for the code.
+When restructuring, only the child paths of this directory will be included.
 - `--debug`: Enable debug logging

 ## Environment Variables